Citation, DOI & article data

 - lack or paucity of fat

 CT is often the modality which identifies an adrenal mass.
 Fortunately, density evaluation of an adrenal lesion is highly sensitive and specific as 70% of adrenal adenomas contain significant intracellular fat.
-Lipid-poor adenomas are more difficult to diagnose because the CT density increases and approaches that of soft tissue.
+Lipid-poor adenomas are more difficult to diagnose as the CT density increases and approach that of soft tissue.

-For lipid-poor lesions, the contrast washout rate can be calculated at CT.
+For lipid-poor lesions, the contrast washout rate can be calculated using CT adrenals.
 Adenomas typically have rapid contrast washout, whereas non-adenomas tend to wash out more slowly.
 There are different protocols, and some controversy exists as to which protocol is the best.
 A 5 or 10-minute protocol may be more suitable for busy CT lists.
-However, there is evidence that a 15 minutes post contrast protocol has better diagnostic accuracy.11
+However, there is evidence that a 15 minutes post-contrast protocol has better diagnostic accuracy 11.

 - non-contrast imaging 4